 When it comes to your wood floor restoration project or new installation, choosing a stain color is an important decision.
 But it’s rarely easy.
 The endless possibilities can make selecting the perfect color feel like a make-or-break decision.

 Because once the stain is applied, you’re committed to it unless you decide to start over.
-If you don’t like it, you’ll have to go through the costly process of sanding and finishing all over again to fix it.
-You’ll obviously want to avoid this scenario because it takes more time, money, and uses up wood, which is best saved for refinishing your floors in a decade or more.
+If you don’t like it, you will have to go through the costly process of sanding and finishing all over again to fix it.
+You will obviously want to avoid this scenario because it takes more time, money, and uses up wood, which is best saved for refinishing your floors in a decade or more.

-In this article, you’ll learn how to choose hardwood floor stain colors that suit your unique style and elevate your space.
-You’ll learn about the most popular colors, best brands, and a proven way to test different stain colors until you find the perfect shade.
-By the end, you’ll be able to select the perfect color for your hardwood floor.
+In this article, you will learn how to choose hardwood floor stain colors that suit your unique style and elevate your space.
+You will know which colors are the most popular and the best staining brands, and have a proven way to find the perfect shade.
+By the end, you will have the confidence to select the perfect color for your hardwood floor.

 To Stain or Not to Stain?

-First, you’ll want to make sure that staining your hardwood floor is the right choice.
+First, decide if you need to stain.
 Whether to stain your floor or not depends on the species of wood, your personal taste, and overall style.

 Do you have a species other than oak?
 If you have maple, walnut, cherry, or hickory floors in good condition, many flooring professionals recommend forgoing stain and applying a finish that protects the wood and highlights the natural occurring coloration and grain patterns.